jorgegv/rage1/doc/BANKING-DESIGN.md

 - The first thing the program does is setting up interrupts: 0x8000-0x8100 is the 257 byte interrupt vector table, which contains byte 0x81 at all positions.
-It also patches "jp <isr>" into addresses 0x8181-0x8183.
+It also patches `jp <isr>` opcodes into addresses 0x8181-0x8183.
 It then sets IM2 mode and enables interrupts.

 - At this point, all the memory map is setup and the code is in place.
 The